ballerina-platform/ballerina-distribution/examples/http-client-payload-constraint-validation/http_client_payload_constraint_validation.md

 # HTTP client - Payload constraint validation

-Through client payload constraint validation, the response payload can be validated according to the defined constraints.
-The constraint validation happens along with the data binding step.
-If the validation fails, a `http:PayloadValidationError` will be returned with the validation details.
+The response payload type can define constraints that require validation when obtaining the response.
+This validation happens automatically during response data binding.
+If the validation fails, a `http:PayloadValidationError` will be returned with the validation error message.

 ::: code http_client_payload_constraint_validation.bal :::